Why read: Looking for a meaningful Armenian girl name? Check out this long list of Armenian baby girl names and pick one!

 Aida – happy, returning, distinguished (was spread due to Verdi’s opera of the same name since the 20’s of the 20th century.)

-Alis – alternative for the French spelling of Alice
+Alis – a cute Armenian girl name starting with a which is alternative for the French spelling of Alice

 Alvard – red rose (Armenian)